Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Experiments

 \subsection{\methodnameplain Can Compete with Calibration and Fine-Tuning Methods}

 We now compare \methodname to a variety of calibration- and fine-tuning-based quantization methods.
-These approaches constitute a fundamentally different category of algorithms, typically requiring (specialized) data access and substantial compute that may not be available to end users. \Cref{tab:literature_main} shows that \methodname performs on par with state-of-the-art fine-tuning-based methods like \amethod{QuIP\#} \citep{tseng2024quip} and \amethod{EfficientQAT} \citep{chen-etal-2025-efficientqat}, with only a slight gap at 2-bit precision.
+These approaches constitute a fundamentally different category of algorithms (Level 2--4 in the taxonomy of \citealp{nagel2019datafree}), typically requiring (specialized) data access and substantial compute that may not be available to end users. \Cref{tab:literature_main} shows that \methodname performs on par with state-of-the-art fine-tuning-based methods like \amethod{QuIP\#} \citep{tseng2024quip} and \amethod{EfficientQAT} \citep{chen-etal-2025-efficientqat}, with only a slight gap at 2-bit precision.
 Full results are provided in \cref{tab:literature_full}, including more comparison methods.

 We emphasize that the above study considers only base models and relatively basic benchmarks.
 For instruction-tuned or reasoning models and more complex tasks, it remains unclear how calibration or recovery fine-tuning can be performed without degrading specialized capabilities.
-Prior work has documented that even well-tuned calibration-based quantization methods often underperform on instruction-following and hallucination detection tasks \citep{10.24963/ijcai.2025/902}.
+Prior work has documented that even well-tuned calibration-based quantization methods often underperform on instruction-following and hallucination detection tasks \citep{10.24963/ijcai.2025/902}, and that low-bit quantization can degrade the capabilities of reasoning models \citep{liu_quantization_2025}.
 This stands in stark contrast to \methodname, as we demonstrate in the next subsection.